SmartPracticeschool/llSPS-INT-846-Smart-Agriculture-system-based-on-IoT/README.md

 The commands through the NodeRed Dashboard are sent to the cloud and are read by a Python script running locally to read the command and then take appropriate actions via actuators.
 The python code for the same is available [here](https://github.com/SmartPracticeschool/llSPS-INT-846-Smart-Agriculture-system-based-on-IoT/blob/master/IBMWatson_Code_for%20_Data_Reception.py).
 The command read by the IDE is shown below:
 ![](https://github.com/SmartPracticeschool/llSPS-INT-846-Smart-Agriculture-system-based-on-IoT/blob/master/Images/PythonIDE.jpg)

+## More information
+Any further information needed can be accessed [here](https://github.com/SmartPracticeschool/llSPS-INT-846-Smart-Agriculture-system-based-on-IoT/tree/master/Documentation).

+### ThankYou!